-Hamdan Bin Rashid Al Maktoum Foundation Enhances Its Presence As An Educational Partner In The FIMS World Congress Of Sports Medicine 2024
+Hamdan Bin Rashid Al Maktoum Foundation Enhances Its Presence as an Educational Partner in the FIMS World Congress of Sports Medicine 2024

-(MENAFN- Dubai PR Network) Dubai, United Arab Emirates, 24 October 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences is participating as an educational partner in the FIMS World congress of Sports medicine 2024, held in Dubai under the patronage of His Highness sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy ruler of Dubai and President of the National Olympic Committee.
-Taking place from October 24 to 27, 2024, this participation underscores the foundation's commitment to advancing medical education and fostering scientific research.
+(MENAFN- Virtue mena) Dubai, United Arab Emirates, 24 October 2024: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences is participating as an educational partner in the FIMS World Congress of Sports Medicine 2024, held in Dubai under the patronage of His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Second Deputy Ruler of Dubai and President of the National Olympic Committee.
+Taking place from October 24 to 27, 2024, this participation underscores the foundation’s commitment to advancing medical education and fostering scientific research.

 The FIMS World Congress of Sports Medicine, organized by the International Federation of Sports Medicine (FIMS), is recognized as one of the premier global events in the field.
 Bringing together four continental and 120 national sports medicine associations, the congress gathers a distinguished cohort of experts and specialists from around the world.
 This annual event serves as a vital platform for fostering international collaboration and the exchange of knowledge in sports medicine, ultimately contributing to the development of advanced strategies that safeguard athletes' health and physical well-being.